AndrewGreen/pescadormvp/README.md

 It integrates several Java and GWT best practices.
 Features include:

 - A modular global application architecture.
-- Dependency injection (using GIN/Guice).
+- Dependency injection (via GIN/Guice).
 - Command pattern for server calls (using gwt-dispatch) and caching of responses, including for JSONP calls.
 - Testing and building with a single command (via Maven).